A Guide to Computational Reproducibility in Signal Processing and Machine Learning: Sharing Code

 \textbf{Project Structure:} Typically, a computational experiment in signal processing and machine learning can be broken down into three parts: \begin{enumerate} \item Preprocessing of data or generation of synthetic data. \item Execution of the actual experiment on the data. \item Analysis of results and generation of figures. \end{enumerate} It is often advantageous to keep the project folder organized in a similar fashion by creating separate scripts, or even subfolders, for each of these tasks.
 Keeping the codebase modular and structured in this manner allows others looking to reproduce a particular set of results to do so without needing to analyze or execute the entire codebase.
 For example, in our lab's experiments on learning mixtures of separable dictionaries for tensor data \cite{joseph_shenouda_2020_3901877}, we found it necessary to split the experiments up into different subfolders as the original work \cite{learningghassemi} compared four different algorithms on both synthetic and real datasets.
 Object-oriented design within the code can also be helpful as this increases the modularity of the experiments and allows extensions to be developed by other researchers naturally.
 Last, but not the least, the data used in the experiments must also be shared correctly; this involves ensuring that not only the raw data get shared but also all the intermediate steps or scripts used to preprocess the data before using them in the experiments are shared.

-\textbf{Code Comments:} Additionally, it is worth following a set of guidelines for clear and concise comments that can describe every function or class definition in the codebase.
+\textbf{Coding Standards:} Additionally, it is worth following a set of guidelines for clear and concise comments that can describe every function or class definition in the codebase.
 For Python the convention is to add a \emph{docstring} \cite{PEP257Docstring} to each module, as many text editors and integrated development environments (IDEs) often search for these in the project files to allow programmers to quickly inspect what a function is doing without actually going to its destination in the source code.
+This should be accompanied by standard coding practices, such as proper variable naming conventions and indentations, which can make the codebase easier to read and interpret by others.

 \textbf{Documentation:} The most important thing that must accompany the project being shared is a detailed README file.
 We recommend that the README contain all the following elements: \begin{enumerate} \item Brief description of the project and related paper(s). \item Steps to install necessary dependencies, e.g., via \verb|conda| and \verb|environment.yml| file. \item Computational resources used to run the experiments along with their respective runtimes. \item Scripts used to preprocess the data, in the case of real data, or generate them for the case of synthetic data. \item Description of which scripts one should run for which experiments and how to then plot the results. \end{enumerate} We found that each of these pieces of information were necessary when attempting to reproduce the results from a codebase.
 Such documentation that accompanies the code provides a full picture of how an experiment should be run and how one actually acquires the desired results without having to spend much time laboring through every detail in the code.